Day 1: Arrival to Strasbourg

 Day 3: Rastatt – Germersheim (37 miles/60 km)

-Today you cycle idyllically along the old Rhine arms through what seems like untouched nature.
+Today you cycle along the old Rhine arms through what seems like untouched nature.
 Then you head through the biggest nature protection area in the Palatinate, the Hördter Rheinauen until you get to the former fortress city of Germersheim.
-The newly formed Rhine river bank and the unhurried centre of Germersheim provide some amusement.
+The newly formed Rhine river bank and the unhurried center of Germersheim provide some amusement.

 Day 4: Germersheim – Heidelberg (31 miles/50 km)